 What does a healthy serving size look like?

-An ounce of meat or cheese is about the same as the size of your thumb from base to tip.
+- An ounce of cheese is about the same as the size of your thumb from base to tip.

 Here are some simple tricks to scale back your portions (and calories):